tymyrddin/purple/source/docs/ai-security/identity.md

 to intended service account activity unless the audit trail captures the AI input and reasoning path that preceded the action.

-Most production environments log what happened, not why the AI decided to make it happen.
-Reconstructing whether a privileged action was induced or intended requires logging the model input and output alongside the downstream action, which is not the default configuration for most AI-augmented pipelines.
+Many production environments log what happened, not why the AI decided to make it happen.
+Reconstructing whether a privileged action was induced or intended requires logging the model input and output alongside the downstream action, which is not the default configuration for many AI-augmented pipelines.

 ## Delegated execution and accountability